operator-playground-io/WordPress-Helm-Chart-tile/tutorials/bitnami-wp-helm-chart-installation.md

 ---
-title: WordPress Bitnami Helm Chart Installation Tutorial
+title: WordPress Bitnami Helm Chart Installation
-description: This tutorial explains how we Installed WordPress Bitnami Helm Chart
+description: Learn how to install WordPress Bitnami Helm Chart
 ---

-### Install WordPress Bitnami Helm Chart
+### Introduction

-This tutorial is made just to describe what all steps are actually being performed behind the WordPress Chart "Install" button and is just for knowledge perspective.
+This tutorial is intended to provide you knowledge about the complete process that is executed in the background when you press “Install” button. behind the WordPress Chart "Install" button and is just for knowledge perspective.
+Please do not execute the steps manually if you have already installed the WordPress Helm Chart using "Install" button.

-Please do not execute these manually if you already installed the WordPress Helm Chart using "Install" button.
+### Install Bitnami WordPress Helm Chart

-We have followed following steps to install WordPress Bitnami Helm Chart :
+We have followed the below procedure to install WordPress (Bitnami) Helm Chart.

-Step 1: Create a namespace : "wordpress".
+**Step 1: Create a namespace : "wordpress". **

 ```
 kubectl create namespace wordpress
 ```

-Step 2: Create hostpath for both MariaDV PersistentVolume and WordPress PersistentVolume with root user and give full permission to /bitnami.
+**Step 2: Create the hostpath for both MariaDB PersistentVolume and WordPress PersistentVolume with root user privilege and give the full permission to /bitnami folder location.**

-Commands :
+The required command is as follows.

 ```
 sudo mkdir -p /bitnami/mariadb/data && sudo mkdir -p /bitnami/wordpress/wp-content && sudo chmod -R 777 /bitnami
 ```

-By default, the WordPress chart installs MariaDB on a separate pod inside the cluster and uses it as the WordPress database.So for these two pods: MariaDB pod and WordPress Pod, we need to define PersistentVolumes.
+By default, the WordPress chart installs MariaDB on a separate pod inside the cluster and uses it as the WordPress database.
+So for these two pods: MariaDB pod and WordPress Pod, we need to define PersistentVolumes(PVs).

-Step 3:  Define the PersistentVolume for mariadb-pv where the mariadb data to be stored.
-The hostPath tells the mysql directory is in /bitnami/mariadb location
+**Step 3:  Define the PersistentVolume(PV) for mariadb-pv where the mariadb data to be stored.
+The hostPath tells that mysql directory is in /bitnami/mariadb location.**

 ```
 cat <<'EOF' > mariadbpv.yaml